kubernetes-sigs/cloud-provider-azure/site/content/en/topics/pls-integration.md

 ### Sharing managed PrivateLinkService

-Multiple Kubernetes services can share the same LB frontend by specifying the same `loadBalancerIP` (for more details, please refer to [Multiple Services Sharing One IP Address](../shared-ip)).
+Multiple Kubernetes services can share the same LB frontend by specifying the same annotations `service.beta.kubernetes.io/azure-load-balancer-ipv4`, `service.beta.kubernetes.io/azure-load-balancer-ipv6` or field `Service.Spec.LoadBalancerIP` (for more details, please refer to [Multiple Services Sharing One IP Address](../shared-ip)).
 Once a PLS is attached to the LB frontend, these services automatically share the PLS.
 Users can access these services via the same PE but different ports.

 Azure cloud provider tags the service creating the PLS as the owner (`kubernetes-owner-service: <namespace>/<service name>`) and only allows that service to update the configurations of the PLS.
 If the owner service is deleted or if user wants some other service to take control, user can modify the tag value to a new service in `<namespace>/<service name>` pattern.